Field Day 2019

 Amateur Radio “Field Day” June 22/23 Demonstrates Science, Skill, and Service

-San Francisco -- 24-25 June 2017: The San Francisco Radio Club (SFRC) will be participating in the national Amateur Radio Field Day exercise at the Golden Gate National Recreation Area’s Fort Miley, adjacent to the VA Hospital.
-This event is open to the public and all are welcome to attend.
+San Francisco -- 22 June 2019: The San Francisco Radio Club (SFRC) will be participating in the national Amateur Radio Field Day exercise at the Golden Gate National Recreation Area Fort Mason.
+This event is open to the public and everyone is welcome to attend.
 No prior experience is necessary.
 SFRC will have stations set up for demonstration and use.
-The event operates continuously from 10AM Saturday until 12PM Sunday.
+The event operates continuously from 11AM Saturday and until 7pm that night.

 Amateur radio remains one of the best ways for people, young and old, to learn about electronics, physics, and meteorology.
-It is also the original wireless social media!
+Throughout history our hobby was often the spark for many wonderful inventions.
+Today we are driving digital innovation.
 Anyone may become a licensed Amateur Radio operator.
-There are over 725,000 licensed operators in the United States, know as HAMS.
+There are over 800,000 licensed operators in the United States, known as HAMS.
 SFRC owns and operates station W6PW and meets on the 3rd Friday of the month.
 Everyone interested in amateur radio is welcome to attend.
 Visit our web site for more information about our club: www.sfarc.org and for amateur radio in general visit: www.arrl.org.

 The San Francisco Amateur Radio Club (SFRC) was formed in 1909 by a handful of radio enthusiasts with the objective of exchanging messages over the air.
 In 1916 the president at time, Henry W. Dickow (6HD), founded the club and published the first Yearbook.
 Today, 100 years later, the SFRC continues to operate as a not-for-profit Amateur Radio Club serving the city of San Francisco and the community. www.sfarc.org